alaycheme25/chemeng277_batteryproject/README.md

 Run `machine_learning.ipynb` to:
 - Clean training data by removing all NaN, empty, or invalid samples.
 Normalize the data before training.
-- Trains our Ridge, ElasticNet, and XGBoost models.
+- Train our Ridge, ElasticNet, and XGBoost models.
-- Evaluates models by comparing $R^2$ values, mean average error, and the mean standard error from the training dataset.
+- Evaluate models by comparing $R^2$ values, mean average error, and the mean standard error from the training dataset.
-- Applies trained models to the test dataset and returns predicted gravimetric energy densities as well as feature weights and model evaluation metrics from the test dataset.
+- Apply trained models to the test dataset and returns predicted gravimetric energy densities as well as feature weights and model evaluation metrics from the test dataset.
 ## Customization

 ### Changing what datasets to use for training
-To change what datasets are used to train the models, change `Download_from_MP_API_updated.ipynb` to scrape different data from Materials Project.
-To ensure proper functionality of `Download_from_MP_API_updated.ipynb`, please change the following variable definition in cell 1 to your API key:
+To change what datasets are used to train the models, change `Train_and_test_data_collection_and_processing.ipynb` from the `Dataprocessing` folder to scrape different data from Materials Project.
+To ensure proper functionality of `Train_and_test_data_collection_and_processing.ipynb`, please change the following variable definition in cell 1 to your API key:

 ````
 API_KEY = "YOUR API KEY"